stilyanov/Spring-Data/README.md

 # Spring-Data
-SoftUni Spring Data - February 2024 tasks
+Here are the tasks from the course Spring Data - February 2024 at SoftUni.